-label vpn export (0..1048575) | auto
+label vpn export (0..1048575)|auto

-Specifies an optional MPLS label to be attached to a route exported from the current unicast VRF to VPN.
-If label is specified as auto, the label value is automatically assigned from a pool maintained by the zebra daemon.
-If zebra is not running, automatic label assignment will not complete, which will block corresponding route export.
+Enables an MPLS label to be attached to a route exported from the current unicast VRF to VPN.
+If the value specified is auto, the label value is automatically assigned from a pool maintained by the Zebra daemon.
+If Zebra is not running, or if this command is not configured, automatic label assignment will not complete, which will block corresponding route export.